ascender1729/urban-soundscape-harmonizer/README.md

 AI-Driven Acoustic Environment Optimizer for Urban Areas

 ## Project Overview
-This project aims to develop an AI system that analyzes urban sound patterns, identifies sources of noise pollution, and generates real-time interventions to optimize the urban soundscape using simulated IoT acoustic sensors, machine learning for sound classification, and basic generative techniques to create sound masking solutions.
+This project develops an AI system that analyzes urban sound patterns, identifies noise pollution sources, and generates real-time interventions to optimize the urban soundscape using simulated IoT acoustic sensors, machine learning for sound classification, and basic generative techniques for sound masking.

 ## Setup and Installation
 1. Clone the repository